GhaidaALruwais/cse15l-lab-reports/LabReport3.md

 ```
 In the code block above the path to the current directory is "/technical/biomed".
 I aim to find where the pattern
 "clinical trials" exist in "biomed" by using grep -l "clinical trials" \*.
-The \* indicates the grep -l command to
+The \* is an indicator for the grep -l command to
 search all the files in "biomed" directory.
 The result was a list of file names that contain "clinical trials".
 - The grep -l option is crucial when you want to edit files that contain a certain pattern.
 For example, if a specific IOS version is outdated, you use grep -l to search for all the files that use the outdated version
 and then you can substitute it with the new supported version.